 What isn’t self-care?

-Self-care is often confused with recreation, self-indulgence, or anything that’s not work.
+Self-care is often confused with recreation, self-indulgence, or anything that’s not productive work.
 Self-care isn’t a justification for doing whatever feels good.
 Real self-care is good for you and will recharge your batteries.
 For example, going on a shopping spree might feel good, but it’s not going to restore your emotional wellbeing if you’re now stressed about your credit card bill for months to come.

 What do you need?